 - Chemical sunscreens

-Well, I was already avoiding the "Suspicious Six" long before I ever tried Drunk Elephant, so let's see how well that argument holds up, shall we?
+Well, I was already avoiding the "Suspicious 6" long before I ever tried Drunk Elephant, so let's see how well that argument holds up, shall we?

 (For the record, I don't love the concept of skin types, either, because there are many factors that can influence how your skin looks and feels on any given day.
-But to suggest that achieving "normal" skin is as simple as avoiding these six ingredients is false, especially for conditions like acne.)
+But I disagree that achieving "normal" skin is as simple as avoiding these six ingredients, especially for conditions like acne.)

-Alright, on to the products (and I'll update this list as new ones are launched)!
+Alright, on to the products—and I'll update this review as new ones are launched!

 Drunk Elephant Reviews

 - Details: Drunk Elephant Protini Polypeptide Cream is a peptide-based moisturizer with a light gel-cream texture.
 The peptides do everything from stimulating collagen to reducing inflammation, while various hydrating ingredients (including amino acids) bind moisture.
 At pH 4.0, this cream has a lower pH than most, so theoretically, you could layer it on top of acidic treatments right away, without much reduction in their effectiveness.

 - Key ingredients: Glycerin, fatty alcohol, marula oil, plant-derived stem cells, peptides, amino acids, hyaluronic acid.

 - Best for: Normal to oily skin.
 But if you are acne-prone, it may cause breakouts.
 (I can't use it for that reason—despite the light texture, it gave me multiple inflamed pimples!)